 Central has identified polychlorinated biphenyl contamination in air compressor systems, soils and related properties at certain compressor station sites and has been involved in negotiations with the U.S. Environmental Protection Agency, or EPA, and state agencies to develop screening, sampling and cleanup programs.
 In addition, negotiations with certain environmental agencies concerning investigative and remedial actions relative to potential mercury contamination at certain natural gas metering sites have commenced.
-Central had accrued an undiscounted liability of approximately \$1.4 million at September 30, 2012 and \$1.6 million at December 31, 2011 representing the current estimate of future environmental cleanup costs, most of which is expected to be incurred over the next three to four years.
+Central had accrued an undiscounted liability of approximately \$1.1 million at March 31, 2013 and \$1.2 million at December 31, 2012 representing the current estimate of future environmental cleanup costs, most of which is expected to be incurred over the next three to four years.

 Central is subject to federal, state and local statutes, rules and regulations relating to environmental protection, including the National Environmental Policy Act, the Clean Water Act, the Clean Air Act and the Resource Conservation and Recovery Act.
 These laws and regulations can result in capital, operating and other costs.
 These laws and regulations generally subject Central to inspections and require it to obtain and comply with a wide variety of environmental licenses, permits and other approvals.
 Under the Clean Air Act, the EPA has promulgated regulations addressing emissions from equipment present at typical natural gas compressor stations.
 These regulations include NESHAPs for reciprocating internal combustion engines, stationary turbines, and glycol dehydration equipment in addition to regulations that address regional transport of ozone.
 On August 20, 2010, the EPA promulgated new emission standards that apply to certain of Central's existing reciprocating engines.
 These new standards, with an initial compliance date of October 19, 2013, require the installation of emission control devices on some of Central's existing operations.
 Based on an analysis of these regulations, management does not expect there to be a material impact to Central's existing operations.
-On September 22, 2009, the EPA promulgated a mandatory reporting rule concerning the emission of certain gases, commonly referred to as "greenhouse gases," that imposes requirements for some of Central's existing operations; however, management does not expect these requirements to have a material impact on Central's existing operations during 2012 and 2013.
-There are also other potential state or federal regulations or legislation related to greenhouse gas emissions that could impact Central's existing operations at some point in the future.
-Central continues to monitor the progress of any proposed rules or legislation and will determine any impact once the regulations have been promulgated or legislation passed.
+On September 22, 2009, the EPA promulgated a mandatory reporting rule concerning the emission of certain gases, commonly referred to as "greenhouse gases," that imposes requirements for some of

+Central's existing operations; however, management does not expect these requirements to have a material impact on Central's existing operations during 2013.
+There are also other potential state or federal regulations or legislation related to greenhouse gas emissions that could impact Central's existing operations when promulgated.
+Central continues to monitor the progress of any proposed rules or legislation and will determine any impact once the regulations have been promulgated.

 All of Central's facilities are located in areas currently designated as being in "attainment" of all National Ambient Air Quality Standards, or NAAQS.
-The EPA has recently finalized area designations under revisions to the ozone NAAQS that were promulgated in March 2008.
-Based on these designations, it appears that all areas housing Central's operations will continue to be in attainment with the 2008 (current) ozone NAAQS.
+The EPA is currently in the process of preparing area designations under revisions to the ozone NAAQS that were promulgated in March 2008.
+Based on the EPA's latest projections it appears that most, if not all, areas housing Central's operations will continue to be in attainment with the 2008 (current) ozone NAAQS.